 Clinical practice is based on a neurobehavioural approach and focuses on a combination of social and behavioural interventions to aid recovery of independence.
 The emphasis of assessment is on a systematic and structured observation of behaviour and skills in everyday situations and tasks.

 Clinical governance is promoted through BIRT's Clinical Executive, a national forum comprising consultants in neuropsychology and rehabilitation from across the Brain Injury Rehabilitation Trust's (BIRT) services.
 Led by Dr Sue Copstick, the Clinical Executive is committed to promoting clinical governance, training and research, as well as developing and reviewing clinical policies and procedures.

-Graham Anderson House operates a family support group for relatives of service users once every six weeks, usually Tuesday, 6.30-8.00pm.
+We operate a family support group for relatives once every six weeks, usually Tuesday, 6.30-8.00pm.
 The meetings are led by the clinical psychologist and head of care, and are open to families of current and former service users.
 The groups is an open forum, with opportunities for questions, answers, discussion and mutual and professional support.

 We also run family / service user rehabilitation afternoons every fortnight.
 In addition, families are invited to and involved in social gatherings and events.